 But Pride is about so much more than a profile change, a hashtag, a custom merch line, or performative allyship.
-So if you’re out here wondering why so many businesses are rolling out the rainbow displays and the updated logos and the blog posts declaring how important Pride is… maybe this will help.
+So if you’re out here wondering why Lulu and so many other businesses are rolling out the rainbow displays and the updated logos and the blog posts declaring how important Pride is… maybe this will help.
 Consider it an introductory primer to Pride – where it comes from, who it’s for, and what you can do to show your support for it.

 And hey, don’t mistake the tone of this introduction – I love the effort and intent behind so many people, places, and businesses sharing their support for Pride.
 I think it’s incredible to see that kind of inclusivity and nonverbal indication that “this is a safe space, you are welcome here.”
 Just as long as that message truly is reflective of that person, place, or business’s core values.

 Also, a follow-up disclaimer: no one person can speak for the queer experience at large.
 I can and will share some facts, some experiences, and some opinions, but at the end of the day, the experiences and opinions are mine and mine alone.

 These days many people are used to a very celebratory Pride experience – rainbow flags and bright clothes and glittery makeup and joyous parades – but it’s important to remember where Pride has its roots: Pride started as a riot.
 Specifically, the Stonewall riots (sometimes known as the Stonewall Uprising) of 1969.